alexandrebvd/pytorch-challenge/README.md

 # Content: PyTorch Framework
 ## Project: Flowers Classification

+### Project overview

+You will build an image classifier from scratch that will identify different species of flowers.

+### Data

+The data set contains around 7000 images of flowers from 102 different species.
+The provided images were split into a training set and a validation set.
+You can [download the images from here](https://s3.amazonaws.com/content.udacity-data.com/courses/nd188/flower_data.zip) as a zipped archive.
+Just uncompress it and you should be good to go.

+### Results

+It was possible to obtain an accuracy of 98.9% using a pretrained Resnet 152 model on the provided validation set after 27 epochs (18 epochs with only the classifier parameters unfrozen and 9 with all model parameters unfrozen).

 ### Install

 This project requires **Python 3.7** and the following Python libraries installed: